 Summer Enrichment and Internships:

-- Work Experience: In that same vein, seek internships or part-time jobs to gain real-world experience in and outside of your field.
-Maybe you can’t find an internship with a fashion company like you’ve always dreamed, but working at a local clothing store can still help you gain foundational skills and show colleges you’re a hard worker.
+- Work Experience: Following that same thread, try to seek out internships or even part time jobs that allow you to gain real-world experience in and outside of your field.
+Maybe you aren’t able to find an internship with a fashion company like you’ve always wanted, but working in a clothing store is a great way to gain foundational skills in the field and show colleges that you’re a hard worker.

 College Research:

-- Create a College List: Begin making a list of colleges that align with your academic, professional, and personal interests.
-This will come in handy when you need to make decisions about where you want to tour, apply, and attend.
+- Create a College List: It helps to start putting together a college list that aligns with your academic, professional, and personal interests.
+While the list will certainly change over time, this will come in handy as you start to make decisions about where to tour, apply, and eventually attend.

-- Visit Colleges: If possible, visit colleges in person and attend information sessions.
+- Visit Colleges: If possible, you should try to visit colleges in person and attend information sessions.
 Not only does this help demonstrate interest, but it will help you plan your junior year in terms of test-taking strategies, tutoring needs, and college counseling plans.

 Personal Growth: